 Whenever possible, names of families and subfamilies are taken over from the current literature.
 This is considered possible when there is no name clash (with another language or (sub-)family in the world) and the name in the literature in principle refers to the intended set of languages.
 If the (sub-)family in the present classification differs in any significant way from that associated with a certain name, we have introduced a new unique name which is in often not found in the literature.
 The new names are all unique and unambiguous but otherwise, for the current edition of Glottolog, we spent little effort on finding the name optimal in describing its set of languages (e.g., with the name of a central river or by taking the word for “man”) or optimal in the system of names in the region or greater family (e.g., by using a name with a Spanish flavour if the surrounding (sub-)families have Spanish-flavoured names).
 A number of names may look somewhat artificial (e.g., Nuclear A, or, A-B-C) or out of place (e.g., a subfamily with an Anglophone name whose parent has a Francophone name), reflecting the fact that no particular value is attached to names beyond being unique and unambiguous.

 For example, Tucanoan is a South American language family.
-Chacon, Thiago C. (2012) contains a subgrouping based on shared phonological innovations and defines the position in the tree for all the below nodes except Arapaso, Miriti, Macaguaje and Tama, which fall outside the scope of his study.
-Thus, Chacon, Thiago C. (2012) is given as the reference justifying the top-level family as well as the reference justifying most intermediate nodes.
+Chacon, Thiago C. (2012), with later amendments in Ramirez, Henri.
+(2019:5-7), contains a subgrouping based on shared phonological innovations and defines the position in the tree for all the below nodes except Arapaso, Miriti, Macaguaje, Kueretu and Tama, which fall outside the scope of his study.
+Thus, Chacon, Thiago C. (2012) and Ramirez, Henri.
+(2019:5-7) are given as the references justifying the top-level family as well as the reference justifying most intermediate nodes.
+For Western Tucanoan there's also the study by Skilton, Amalia.
+(2013), which is added to the two for that node.
 The remaining languages, Arapaso, Miriti, Macaguaje and Tama do exist (or did exist) and they are arguably Tucanoan.
-For Macaguaje and Tama, a small amount of data is attested and published, and this is enough for Sergio Elías Ortiz (1965):133 to show that they are within the Siona-Secoya group.
-Thus, here Sergio Elías Ortiz (1965):133 is cited as the reference justifying the position of Macaguaje and Tama.
+For Macaguaje and Tama, a small amount of data is attested and published, and this is enough for Sergio Elías Ortiz (1965:133) to show that they are within the Siona-Secoya group, and Ramirez, Henri.
+(2019:5-7) later makes a closer assessment of their position.
+Thus, here Sergio Elías Ortiz (1965:133) and Ramirez, Henri.
+(2019:5-7) are cited as the references justifying the position of Macaguaje and Tama.
 For Miriti and Arapaso, Brüzzi Alves da Silva, Alcionilio (1972) collected short wordlists of them, and concluded that they were Tucanoan, but he gives no further information that would allow us to infer their relation to each other or to other Tucanoan languages.
 The wordlists themselves were never published, and are possibly now lost (but this is not certain).
-Hence, Arapaso and Miriti are labeled Unclassified Tucanoan languages.
-There is no implication that Arapaso and Miriti would form a subgroup in the sense of having a common ancestor unique only to them.
+However, another wordlist of Arapaso collected a century earlier by Natterer has surfaced more recently, and this allowed Ramirez, Henri.
+(2019:5-7) to place this language more specifically in Tucanoan.
+Miriti, however, is labeled Unclassified Tucanoan since no data has surfaced to allow its more precise placement within Tucanoan.

 For the current edition of Glottolog, we spent little effort on making dialect classifications consistent and on providing references for dialects.
 Most of the information on dialects in Glottolog is lifted from the Multitree project and contains numerous errors and inconsistencies which we are aware of, but have not yet had the resources to systematically correct.
 We hope to provide more information on dialects in the future.

-Glottolog contains lists of three types of languoids that the editors do not regard as real languoids but that are included for bookkeeping purposes: languages based on misunderstanding, languages that need to be reassigned, and pseudo-families.
+Glottolog contains a list of languages that the editors do not regard as real languages but instead as languages based on misunderstanding.